UnlyEd/GraphCMS-cache-boilerplate/README.md

 ---
 ## Benefits

-Using this service instead of directly hitting a GraphCMS endpoint provides the following benefits:
+Using this service instead of directly hitting a GraphQL endpoint provides the following benefits:

-1. **Contingency backup plan for a GraphCMS endpoint**:
+1. **Contingency backup plan for a GraphQL endpoint**:
-    If a GCMS endpoint is failing (whether it's a bug, planned maintenance, etc.), then all customers would be affected at once (app crash, etc.).
+    If a GraphQL endpoint is failing (whether it's a bug, planned maintenance, etc.), then all customers would be affected at once (app crash, etc.).
-    As we cannot let this happen for obvious reasons, the goal of this contingency cache is to take over if GCMS is failing, using a redis cache to return data cached by a previous request instead of crashing the app.
+    As we cannot let this happen for obvious reasons, the goal of this contingency cache is to take over if GraphQL is failing, using a redis cache to return data cached by a previous request instead of crashing the app.
 1. **Auth proxy**:
     Also, this service acts as a proxy, and can be used to hide authentication credentials from the client (front-end apps).
-    This way, credentials such as GCMS API token are only used here, from this service, on the server side, and are therefore safe.
+    This way, credentials such as GraphQL credentials (know as "API token" on GraphCMS) are only used here, from this service, on the server side, and are therefore **safe**.
-1. **Cost mitigation**:
+1. **Cost mitigation** _(for GraphCMS, or any provider that bills you based on the inbound/outbound of data and API requests)_:
     As we won't hit the GCMS API directly, but most requests are gonna be cached, the GraphCMS usage cost will decrease.
     On the other hand, additional costs from the AWS Lambda, API Gateway and redis will apply. (but it's much less expensive) **Additionally**, as you limit the number of requests that are handled by GraphCMS, you can go over your plan limit without suffering from your endpoint to be taken down (free plans, for instance, are automatically taken down when over limit).
     If you use a free plan to serve real customers, this service will allow you to increase your applications reliability and serve even more customers before upgrading your plan.
 1. **Performances**:
-    As we don't run a whole GraphCMS query every time but just return cached results, this has benefits on performances (mostly network speed).
+    As we don't run a whole GraphQL query every time but just return cached results, this has benefits on performances (mostly network speed).
 1. **Additional data processing**:
-    As this service acts as a proxy, it could also perform additional data processing, such as aggregations, that aren't available natively with GraphCMS.
+    As this service acts as a proxy, it could also perform additional data processing, such as aggregations, that aren't available natively with GraphQL.
     _This is a possibility, but not the main purpose.
 And it's out of the scope for now, but could come in handy later._

 ---